spheronFdn/supernoderz-guides/README.md

 ### General Deployment Process

 1. **Choose Your Node**: Browse available node guides in this repository
-2. **Follow the Guide**: Each guide provides detailed step-by-step instructions
+2. **Follow the Guide**: Each guide provides detailed step-by-step guide
 3. **Deploy on Supernoderz**: Use the platform's marketplace to deploy your configured node
 4. **Monitor Performance**: Track your node's performance through provided dashboards